How to Choose Swim Fins

 However, swim fin selection isn’t a no-brainer.
 In fact, swimmers that are new to fin training often find it difficult to make an educated decision on what fins to buy, justifiably confused by the variety of fin styles on the market.
 There are several factors to consider before buying, including fin shape, fin length, thickness, and stiffness.

-The Most Important Decision – Long Or Short Fin Blades?
+Reviewing The Most Important Decision – Long Or Short Fin Blades?

-The biggest decision to make is selecting a fin length – and Kiefer offers both short and long fins.
+The biggest decision is selecting fin length – and Kiefer offers both short and long fins.
 The longer the fin blade, the more resistance will be added to your kicking.
 Kiefer recommends that beginners choose long blade fins.
 Slower tempos caused by the added resistance of longer fin blades means you won’t be able to kick as fast with a long blade, but this will give leg muscles additional loading for a better workout.
 Short blade fins promote a faster / higher kick tempo, important for freestyle and backstroke training.
 However, the range of motion needed to develop a strong double legged dolphin kick is best left to long fins.
 Ultimately, short blade fins are better suited for an experienced swimmer.

 Choosing your swim fins – what model is right for me?